cmm16/hfd-spring-2020/README.md

 ---
 ## Getting Started
-Before starting, make sure your python is at least version 3.7.5 and that you have pip installed.

 ### Set up virtual Environment
 Follow the bellow instructions or copy and paste the commandline prompts under instructions